![]() |

 | Peter and Oma at Castle Neuschwanstein |

 The bridge was very crowded and looked over a very deep gorge.
-We walked out on the bridge and took a few snapshots but neither Mary nor Peter are especially fond of heights.
+We walked out on the bridge and took a few snapshots, but neither Mary nor Peter are especially fond of heights on shaky platforms.
 We walked over to the castle taking a few photos as we walked and stood on the road just outside the castle chatting with other visitors from our bus.
 I especially enjoyed talking with a gentleman from Costa Rica who now lives in New Jersey working as a chemist for Colgate-Palmolive.
 Since our tickets were for a 4:10 pm tour we didn’t go through the gate until nearly 4 pm.
 A board posted the tour times that were boarding with groups leaving every five minutes.

 | Village of Hohenschwangau |